 You can’t teach attitude

-The employers we spoke to said it was important!
-It turns out, that lots of women have exactly these qualities – and they might not be the type of women you think.
+Lots of women have exactly these qualities – and they might not be the type of women you think.

 Over half of the women we surveyed who are keen to enter the trades are:

-- have higher education qualifications
+- have higher education qualifications,

-- no dependents
+- have no dependents,

-- and have lots of transferable skills
+- and have lots of transferable skills.

 "The skills of thinking ahead and planning in my last job have been so useful.
 The skill of being able to anticipate what will happen and solve problems – I use that all the time.
 Having an academic background has helped me retain information quickly."